alljoyn/cdm/docs/interfaces/org.alljoyn.SmartSpaces.Operation/FanSpeedLevel-v1.md

 | Access           | read-write                                               |
 | Annotation       | org.freedesktop.DBus.Property.EmitsChangedSignal = true  |

-AutoMode is for automatic control of wind strength.
-If the AutoMode is enabled, a high level device of this interface controls the wind strength automatically and the WindStrength property shall be changed according to changing wind strength.
-If the AutoMode is disabled, the wind strength will remain at an appropriate fixed strength determined by the device.
-(The fixed value of wind strength can be a default value or the value when the AutoMode is disabled.
+AutoMode is for automatic control of fan speed level.
+If the AutoMode is enabled, a device controls the fan speed level automatically and the FanSpeedLevel shall be changed according to changing fan speed.
+If the AutoMode is disabled, the FanSpeedLevel will remain at an appropriate fixed speed determined by the device.
+(The fixed value of fan speed level can be a default value or the value when the AutoMode is disabled.
 It depends on the device implementation.)

 The property data type is an enumeration and its allowed value are listed below: